 - You may hit your opponent’s single checker.
 If you do hit it, that checker is removed from the game and is placed at the center of the board.

-- If a checker is removed from the game, you can NOT move the other chips, until that checker enters the game.
+- If a checker is removed from the game, you can NOT move the other checkers, until that checker enters the game.

 - A removed checker enters the game from the base area.
 When a removed checker enters the game is allowed to hit your opponent’s single checker which lies in your base area.